-Plagiocephaly, otherwise known as “flat headed syndrome” has become very common in young babies ever since we started putting babies to sleep on their backs.
+Plagiocephaly, otherwise known as “flat head syndrome” has become very common in young babies ever since we started putting babies to sleep on their backs.

 Thankfully, there are many steps you can take to prevent your little one from preventing a flat head.
-In this week’s episode of the My Sleeping Baby Podcast, I spoke with Jennifer Barnard, Occupational Therapist and Founder of Baby Begin to discuss everything new parents need to know about plagiocephaly.
+In this week’s episode of the My Sleeping Baby Podcast, I spoke with Jennifer Barnard, Occupational Therapist and Founder of Baby Begin to discuss everything new parents need to know about plagiocephaly and flat head syndrome.
 Have a listen!

 Want to get your little one consistently sleeping 11-12 hours at night so you can be a functioning human?
 Join my FREE training HERE: https://mysleepingbaby.ac-page.com/registration-page-v-2